Anatolian languages: Luwic branch

 Luvian and Luvic have other meanings in English, so currently Luwian and Luwic are preferred.
-Before the term Luwic was proposed for Luwian and its closest relatives, scholars used the term Luwian Languages in the sense of "Luwic Languages".
-For example, Silvia Luraghi's Luwian branch begins with a root language she terms the "Luwian Group", which logically is in the place of Common Luwian or Proto-Luwian.
-Its three offsprings, according to her, are Milyan, Proto-Luwian, and Lycian, while Proto-Luwian branches into Cuneiform and Hieroglyphic Luwian.
+Before the term Luwic was proposed for Luwian and its closest relatives, scholars used the term Luwian in the sense of 'Luwic languages'.
+For example, Silvia Luraghi's Luwian branch begins with a root language she terms the "Luwian group", which logically is in the place of Common Luwian or Proto-Luwian.
+Its three offsprings, according to her are Milyan, Proto-Luwian, and Lycian, while Proto-Luwian branches into Cuneiform and Hieroglyphic Luwian.

 Luwian

 The Luwian language is attested in two different scripts, cuneiform and Anatolian hieroglyphs, over more than a millennium.
 While the earlier scholarship tended to treat these two corpora as separate linguistic entities, the current tendency is to separate genuine dialectal distinctions within Luwian from orthographic differences.
 Accordingly, one now frequently speaks of Kizzuwatna Luwian (attested in cuneiform transmission), Empire Luwian (cuneiform and hieroglyphic transmission), and Iron Age Luwian / Late Luwian (hieroglyphic transmission), as well as several more Luwian dialects, which are more scarcely attested.

 The cuneiform corpus (Melchert's CLuwian) is recorded in glosses and short passages in Hittite texts, mainly from Boğazkale.
 About 200 tablet fragments of the approximately 30,000 contain CLuwian passages.
 Most of the tablets reflect the Middle and New Script, although some Old Script fragments have also been attested.
 Benjamin Fortson hypothesizes that "Luvian was employed in rituals adopted by the Hittites."
 A large proportion of tablets containing Luwian passages reflect rituals emanating from Kizzuwatna.
 On the other hand, many Luwian glosses (foreign words) in Hittite texts appear to reflect a different dialect, namely Empire Luwian.
 The Hittite language of the respective tablets sometimes displays interference features, which suggests that they were recorded by Luwian native speakers.

 The hieroglyphic corpus (Melchert's HLuwian) is recorded in Anatolian hieroglyphs, reflecting Empire Luwian and its descendant Iron Age Luwian.
-Some HLuwian texts were found at Boğazkale, so it was formerly thought to have been a "Hieroglyphic Hittite."
+Some HLuwian texts were found at Boğazkale, so it was formerly thought to have been a "Hieroglyphic Hittite".
 The contexts in which CLuwian and HLuwian have been found are essentially distinct.
 Annick Payne asserts: "With the exception of digraphic seals, the two scripts were never used together."